MickaelBergem/ShannonUniversalPredictor/README.md

 Predicts the bit you are about to type, because hey, you are a poor entropy source ;)

+Your goal is to get the lowest predictability score possible.

 ## Python implementation

 ```bash